Key takeaways

 What are the major downsides of centralized exchanges?

 Less variety: Centralized exchanges take steps to manage risk and comply with government regulations.
-As a result, they often have less cryptocurrencies available than decentralized exchanges.
+As a result, they often have fewer cryptocurrencies available than decentralized exchanges.

 Know Your Customer regulations: Centralized exchanges may not be a good option for users concerned with privacy.
 Exchanges like Coinbase require users to submit their personal information to comply with KYC (Know Your Customer) regulations.